ScrantonPete/liri-node-app/README.md

    _Command Line: 'npm install dotenv'_

-2) **Moment:** - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
+1. **Moment:** - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.

    _Command Line: 'npm install moment'_

-3) **Fs:** - a built in node package
+1. **Fs:** - a built in node package

-4) **Axios:** - A Promise-based HTTP client for JavaScript which can be used in your front-end application and in your Node.js backend.
+1. **Axios:** - A Promise-based HTTP client for JavaScript which can be used in your front-end application and in your Node.js backend.

    _Command Line: 'npm i axios'_

+1. **Spotify:** A simple to use API library for the Spotify REST API.

+   _Command Line: 'npm i node-spotify-api'_

 Read more about these methods [here](https://www.npmjs.com/)